 The Company has the option to bypass the qualitative assessment for any reporting unit in any period and proceed directly to performing the first step of the two-step goodwill impairment test.
-The Company may resume performing the qualitative assessment in any subsequent period.
-For the annual impairment test in 2015 and 2014, management opted to bypass the qualitative assessment.

 (a wholly-owned subsidiary of EFG Capital Holdings Corp.)
-Notes to the Consolidated Financial Statements June 30, 2016
+Notes to the Consolidated Financial Statement June 30, 2017

+The Company may resume performing the qualitative assessment in any subsequent period.
+For the annual impairment test, management opted to bypass the qualitative assessment and perform a quantitative assessment.
 An impairment loss recognized cannot exceed the amount of goodwill assigned to a reporting unit.
-An impairment loss establishes a new basis in the goodwill and subsequent reversals of goodwill impairment losses are not permitted under applicable accounting guidance.
+An impairment loss establishes a new basis in the goodwill and subsequent reversals of goodwill impairment losses are not permitted under applicable accounting quidance.